imagej/imagej.github.io/pages/Elastic_Alignment_and_Montage.md

     respectively.
 In addition, previously extracted [local
     features](Feature_Extraction "wikilink") and [feature
     correspondences](Feature_Extraction "wikilink") are saved for later
-    re-use during parameter triggering (thanks to  for adding this).
+    re-use during parameter triggering (thanks to {% include Person content="Albertcardona" %} for adding this).
 Make sure that you work in a clear folder when changing the input data because both saved matches and features are identified by their stack index and parameters only.
     You can choose whether to **interpolate** the result or not.
     **Visualize** checked will render the spring mesh simulation into a 512×512 pixel stack for demonstration purposes.
 The result is